JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

 Yes, that is the goal.
 Perhpas even a headless instance of webkit that runs separately than your normal browser.

-### Why isn't there more access to GPG via the web interface?
+### Why isn't there more access to PGP via the web interface?

 Because, Alpha.
-We are definitely going to expose more of GnuPG to the web UI like adding, signing and deleting of keys as well as other things.
+We are definitely going to expose more of our PGP interface to the web UI like adding, signing and deleting of keys as well as other things.
 But, development just takes time :)